-Putnam New Jersey Tax Exempt Income Fund (the fund) is a Massachusetts business trust, which is registered under the Investment Company Act of 1940, as amended, as a non-diversified, open-end management investment company.
-The fund is currently operating as a diversified fund.
-In the future, the fund may operate as a non-diversified fund to the extent permitted by applicable law.
-Under current law, shareholder approval would be required before the fund could operate as a non-diversified fund.
-The goal of the fund is to seek as high a level of current income exempt from federal income tax and New Jersey personal income tax as Putnam Management believes is consistent with preservation of capital.
-The fund invests mainly in bonds that pay interest that is exempt from federal income tax and New Jersey personal income tax (but that may be subject to federal alternative minimum tax (AMT)), are investment-grade in quality, and have intermediate- to long-term maturities (i.e., three years or longer).
-Under normal circumstances, Putnam Management invests at least 80% of the fund's net assets in tax-exempt investments.
-Tax-exempt investments are issued by or for states, territories or possessions of the United States or by their political subdivisions, agencies, authorities or other government entities, and the income from these investments is exempt from both federal and New Jersey personal income tax.
+Putnam Pennsylvania Tax Exempt Income Fund (the fund) is a Massachusetts business trust, which is registered under the Investment Company Act of 1940, as amended, as a diversified open-end management investment company.
+The goal of the fund is to seek as high a level of current income exempt from federal income tax and Pennsylvania personal income tax as Putnam Management believes is consistent with preservation of capital.
+The fund invests mainly in bonds that pay interest that is exempt from federal income tax and Pennsylvania personal income tax (but that may be subject to federal alternative minimum tax (AMT)), are investment-grade in quality, and have intermediate- to long-term maturities (i.e., three years or longer).
+Under normal circumstances, the fund invests at least 80% of its net assets in tax-exempt investments.
+Tax-exempt investments are issued by or for states, territories or possessions of the United States or by their political subdivisions, agencies, authorities or other government entities, and the income from these investments is exempt from both federal and Pennsylvania personal income tax.
 This investment policy cannot be changed without the approval of the fund's shareholders.
 Interest income from private activity bonds may be subject to federal AMT for individuals.
 These investments are not included for the purpose of complying with the 80% investment policy.
-Putnam Management may consider, among other factors, credit, interest rate and prepayment risks, as well as general market conditions, when deciding whether to buy or sell investments
+Putnam Management may consider, among other factors, credit, interest rate and prepayment risks, as well as general market conditions, when deciding whether to buy or sell investments.